Does Synthetic Oil Sludge

 What is the Best Motor Oil for Cleaning Sludge?

-When it comes to motor oil, there are a lot of options on the market.
+When it comes to motor oil, there are many options on the market.
 But what is the best motor oil for cleaning sludge?
+First, let’s understand what sludge is.

 The best motor oil for cleaning sludge will depend on your specific needs and preferences.
-However, we typically recommend using an synthetic motor oil with additives designed to clean and protect your engine.
+However, we typically recommend using a synthetic motor oil with additives designed to clean and protect your engine.
 These oils typically have a higher price tag than conventional motor oils, but they’re worth the investment if you want to keep your engine running smoothly for years to come.

-How Long Does Synthetic Oil Last?
+Boes Synthetic Oil Last?

 Generally speaking, synthetic oil will last longer than conventional oil.
 This is because it’s designed to withstand higher temperatures and maintain its viscosity (thickness) better than regular oil.
 As a result, your engine will stay better lubricated and protected against wear and tear.